interactitsoftware/incta/example-app/airtours/README.md

+# Features
+- unique values
+- references to other records
+- transactional crud operations

 # TODO consider a separate repo
 in order to run the example you need only this folder.
 There are now npm packages for aarts-* specific code